suhaibkhalid/sky_computing/README.md

 	Used Docker Compose to run all containers.
 	NGINX exposed on port 80; internal routing to App1 and App2 based on load.

+# Command: '
-#Command: docker-compose up --build -d
+docker-compose up --build -d
 docker ps

 You should see something like this: